Mjz86/C_colon/mcc.md

- in c colon,  unlike c++, the struct and class keywords are very different, a class is a type with a closed set of content, it can be used in a class inheritance graph and in general its a complete type with a closed set of member functions and implementation. however, struct is similar to rust, it doesn't support inheritance, however it can use traits( a subset of concept that is similar to rust ) and implementation that is outside the struct definition. the only exceptions to this implementation freedom is that the struct construction, destruction and assignment operators must be declared in the struct, ( this is because the abi hash depends on triviality, and must be calculated when the struct definition is processed).
+ in c colon,  unlike c++, the struct and class keywords are very different, a class is a type with a closed set of content, it can be used in a class inheritance graph and in general its a complete type with a closed set of member functions and implementation. however, struct is similar to rust, it does not support inheritance, however it can use traits( a subset of concept that is similar to rust ) and implementation that is outside the struct definition. the only exceptions to this implementation freedom is that the struct construction, destruction and assignment operators must be declared in the struct, ( this is because the abi hash depends on triviality, and must be calculated when the struct definition is processed).

  union, and enum struct are similar to rust union and enum respectively.